gradio-app/gradio/guides/05_custom-components/04_backend.md

 ### `example_value`

 An example value for your component, e.g. something that can be passed into the `.postprocess()` method of your component.
-This lets users know what values work with your custom component
+This is used as the example value in the default app that is created in custom component development.

 ```python
 def example_payload(self) -> Any: